Committee on Policy

-Junior Class Council:
+Junior Class Council

 The council organizes Junior Class events to raise class spirit and participation, including Junior Class Dinner, fundraising activities to raise money and class spirit, along with events in collaboration with Columbia College, The School of Engineering and Applied Sciences, and the School of General Studies.
 The council reaches out to Juniors studying abroad, organizes one blood drive with the Office of Disability Services, and plans a Student Career/Networking Dinner.
 The council e-mails updates to the Junior Class.

-Sophomore Class Council:
+Sophomore Class Council

 The Sophomore Class Council acts as the representatives to the Barnard sophomore class.
 It updates the class through email and organizes class events.
 The Class President leads the Sophomore Council in study breaks and other activities to raise class spirit and participation, including the Sophomore Class Dinner, the Sophomore Class Major Toast, a welcoming event in the fall and the Study Abroad High Tea Send Off in the spring.
 It also throws fundraising activities to raise money and class spirit.
 It holds events collaboration with other Columbia undergraduate schools, and a blood drive with the Office of Disabilities.

 The First Year Class Council acts as the representatives to the Barnard first year class.
 The responsibilities of the council include planning events and sending out regular emails in order to update students about upcoming events and available resources for first years.
 The Council meets weekly in order to plan for events such as the First Year Class Dinner, study breaks and other activities, fundraising events, and the Winter semi-formal with all four undergraduate colleges.
 The First Year Class Council is led by the First Year Class President and Vice President.
 This committee is led by the First-Year President, elected in early Fall.